-The current status (percentage completed) of the 72 Active Primary Renovations (in construction) projects is shown in Figure 2.
-Although the construction phase of more Primary Renovations projects is underway, 43 percent (31) of Primary Renovations projects are less than 25 percent complete.
-The greatest movement is in the number of Primary Renovations projects that are between 26 percent and 50 percent complete, which increased from 13 projects to 19 projects during Q3 2019-20.
+The current status (percentage completed) of the 77 Active Primary Renovations (in construction) projects is shown in Figure 2.
+Although the construction phase of more Primary Renovations projects is underway, 27.2 percent (21) of Primary Renovations projects are less than 25 percent complete, and 55.8 percent (43) are less than 50 percent complete.